Maybell Project Restores Hope for Irrigators and Endangered Fish

 The Maybell Diversion

-The Maybell reach of the Yampa is home to abundant wildlife, including four endangered fish species, whose free movement depends on healthy river flows.
+The Maybell reach of the Yampa is home to abundant wildlife, including four threatened or endangered fish species, whose free movement depends on healthy river flows.
 While boaters enjoy paddling through Juniper Canyon, the reach of river with the Maybell diversion is known for hazardous conditions at high and low flows.
 Landslides and large boulders block the river, creating challenges for inexperienced boaters.
 Drought conditions exacerbate low flows and create awkward conditions for passage of boats and fish alike.

 “Maybell is the largest diversion on the Yampa and it was a high priority for the community to address the need for infrastructure improvements,” explains Diana Lane, director of Colorado’s Sustainable Food and Water program at TNC.